JackDanna/FogentRoleplayTemplate/README.md

 | :----: | ---- | :----: | :----: | :---: |
 |   ft   | ft^2 |  ft^3  |   lb   |  °  |

+### Using a Battle Map

+When using a grid Battle Map for combat, it is important to inform your players the dimensions of each part of the grid.
+For instance, most grided battle maps have each square represent a 5 ft x 5 ft square.

 ## Range

 A Range determines the distance at which some action can be performed.